xorbit/sky130-power-blocks/README.md

 - Low side driver for SMPS.
 - Floating high side driver for SPMPS.
 - PWM engine(s) for various power conversion scenarios.

+## Things learned up till now

+The PDK is very much a work in development at this point, and information is scarce.
+Let's collect things we learned here.

+- The library uses `.option scale=1u`, so all dimensions specified are interpreted as if they are in um!
+So for a transistor of width 7 um and length 1 um, you need to write `w=7 l=1`, NOT `w=7u l=1u`.